 At the February 7, 2017 Board meeting, the Board provided notice of motion for amendments to Policy 17 District Code of Conduct for Students, to reflect amendments made to the BC Human Rights Code to expand on "sexual orientation" to include "gender identity or expression".
 The Ministerial Order 276/07 Provincial Standards for Codes of Conduct was also amended to reflect this update in September 2016.
+Further change shave taken place in recent years in response to increased use of technology.
 The changes to the policy have been tracked to meet the requirements and incorporate the new language of the BC Human Rights Code and Ministerial Order.